Grizvold/Documentations-and-Guides/docker-compose.md

 `df` | Display the amount of available disk space for file systems on which the invoking user has appropriate read access `du -d 1 -h` | Standard Unix program used to estimate file space usage—space used under a particular directory or files on a file system
-`sudo systemctl stop docker` | Stop the docker `systemctl enable docker` | The correct way to start docker is to use systemd/systemctl `systemctl start docker` | The correct way to start docker is to use systemd/systemctl
+`sudo systemctl stop docker` | Stop the docker
+`sudo systemctl enable docker` | The correct way to start docker is to use systemd/systemctl `sudo systemctl start docker` | The correct way to start docker is to use systemd/systemctl

 > ## _Mongo:_